echtinteractief/4stroom/README.md

 - **Bourbon** - Bourbon Sass Mixin libary
 - **Neat** - Neat symantic grid framework based on Bourbon

-# Installation Sass, Ruby and Compass.
+# Installation Sass, Ruby, Bourbon and Neat.

 ## Install Ruby
 If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.